AGiorgetti/agiorgetti.github.io/_drafts/migrate-svn-to-git.md

 The parameters used are:

-- stdLayout: use this if you are using the standard svn folder layout.
+- stdLayout: use this if you are using the standard SVN folder layout.
 - authors-file=authors.txt: you need this file to map your users.
 - ignore-paths="packages": specify which paths you'll like to ignore.
 - prefix="svn/": setup a prefix that will be used to map your svn remotes (otherwise 'origin/' will be used).